You're Only Human

 Kelly M. Kapic

-Kelly M. Kapic (PhD, King's College, University of London) is professor of theological studies at Covenant College in Lookout Mountain, Georgia, where he has taught for twenty years.
-He is an award-winning author or editor of more than fifteen books, including...
+Kelly M. Kapic (PhD, King's College, University of London) is professor of theological studies at Covenant College in Lookout Mountain, Georgia, where he has taught since 2001.
+He is a popular speaker and the award-winning author or editor of more than fifteen...

 Continue reading about Kelly M. Kapic